XI. Complaint Resolution

 A party’s answers to questions can and should be evaluated by the Hearing Chair/ Panel in context, including taking into account that a party may experience stress while trying to answer questions, or other factors that may affect the party’s ability to recall the specific details of an incident in sequence.

 The Hearing Chair/Panel will also determine the sanctions.
 In determining the sanctions, the Hearing Chair/Panel will consult with the appropriate College staff member, who will review the draft written decision.
-For reports against students or student groups, the Director of the Office of Student Rights and Responsibilities; for reports against staff, the Director of Human Resources; for reports against faculty, the Provost.
+For reports against students, the Director of the Office of Student Rights and Responsibilities; for reports against staff, the Director of Human Resources; for reports against faculty, the Provost.
 For a range of possible sanctions see Section XI.H.

 The written decision will include the following: